pwc-code-generator/pwc-generator-sample/readme.md

 ### 4. Needs to have the **"initModel"** method

 At this moment, PWC doesn't support single model generation, but we hope to add it as soon as possible.
-Then, when you run ```pwc model ...```, the pwc will execute this method as start point.
+Then, when you run ```pwc model ...```, the pwc will execute this method as the start point.

 ```JavaScript
 initModel(model) {